 When the Queen Elizabeth Highway bulldozed its way through the region it swallowed up a big chunk of the former park.
 It also effectively split Grimsby into two: the area north of the highway and the area south of the highway.

 In the 1940s people started insulating their cottages and turning them into year-round homes.
 From then up until the 1980s the area went into decline.
 Several fires destroyed more of the fragile wooden cottages.
 It was only during the last couple of decades that people have started sprucing up the remaining buildings again.
-When they do come up for sale, they go for just under $200,000 to around $300,000 depending on their condition.

 Today Grimsby Beach is a quiet residential neighbourhood, in stark contrast to what it must have been like during its chaotic amusement-park days.
 Only a few memorials (a cairn, a bell) and these charming historic cottages remain to recall a very colourful past.